spendyala/de-pyspark-guide/README.md

    - Identifying bottlenecks and optimization opportunities
    - Analyzing memory usage, shuffles, and data skew

+9. **09-Spark-SQL-Guide.ipynb**
+   - SQL query basics and best practices
+   - Creating and using temporary views and tables
+   - Advanced SQL features: window functions, CTEs, and subqueries
+   - UDFs in SQL context and performance considerations
+   - Optimization techniques specific to Spark SQL

 ## Working with Notebooks

 - **Running a cell**: Click a cell and press `Shift+Enter`